Welcome to the Subud Education Association (SEA).

 One of the aims of SEA is ‘To provide educational and other facilities for the development of the full potential of human beings.’
-To read or download our invitation letter and our Mission Statement, you can do so here. [link]
+To read the SEA Mission Statement, please see the SEA announcement letter.

 If you wish to donate to SEA, You can do so here.
 Your donations are tax deductible in the USA.

 *Subud is an international, spiritual association of people of all nationalities, beliefs, faiths, and cultures.
 Find out more about Subud here.